Troubleshoot low memory issues in Azure Database for MySQL - Flexible Server

 Calculating buffer cache hit ratio

-Buffer cache hit ratio is important in MySQL environment to understand if the buffer pool can accommodate the workload requests or not, and as a general rule of thumb it’s a good practice to always have a buffer pool cache hit ratio more than 99%.
+Buffer cache hit ratio is important in the Azure Database for MySQL flexible server environment to understand if the buffer pool can accommodate the workload requests or not, and as a general rule of thumb it’s a good practice to always have a buffer pool cache hit ratio more than 99%.

 To compute the InnoDB buffer pool hit ratio for read requests, you can run the SHOW GLOBAL STATUS to retrieve counters “Innodb_buffer_pool_read_requests” and “Innodb_buffer_pool_reads” and then compute the value using the formula shown below.